kokoscript/loopy-desktop/README.md

 1. Install imagemagick.
 2. Clone the [Redmond97 repository](https://github.com/matthewmx86/Redmond97) locally.
-3. In Extras/Theme_Builder/base.tar.gz, edit /gtk-3.0/settings.ini, clearing the value of `gtk-icon-theme-name` (keeping the var name and equals sign, in other words just erase `Windows95`).
-You might also need to remove the line containing `IconTheme=` in /index.theme if the icons still end up broken.
+3. In Extras/Theme_Builder/base.tar.gz, edit /gtk-3.0/settings.ini, remove the line starting with `gtk-icon-theme-name`.
+In /index.theme, remove the line starting with `IconTheme=`.
 4. In Extras/Theme_Builder, delete theme.conf and replace it with the one in this repository, renaming as necessary.
 5. In the same directory, run `gen_theme.sh`.
 Use lxappearance to set the theme.

+**Note:** Many applications won't look correct until you install gdk2-engines-pixbuf, or your distro's equivalent package.

 ### Fonts